-Other long-term liabilities pursuant to the NGAAP comprise:
+Other long-term liabilities pursuant to NGAAP comprise:

-- debt related to financial leasing of three LNG carriers delivered in 2006 - debt related to the final settlement of commercial arrangements concerning the move to company-based gas sales - · income not yet earned in anticipated repayment of profit shares in licenses with net profit agreements
+- debt related to financial leasing of three LNG carriers delivered in 2006 - debt related to the final settlement of commercial arrangements concerning the transition to company-based gas sales - income not yet earned in anticipated repayment of profit shares in licenses with net profit agreements

 Three financial leasing contracts were entered into in 2006 on the delivery of three ships to transport LNG from Snøhvit.
 These contracts run for 20 years, with two options for five-year extensions.
-The future discounted minimum payment for financial leasing totals NOK 1 357 million.
-Of this, NOK 199 million falls due for payment in 2017, NOK 799 million in the subsequent four years and the residual NOK 377 million after 2022.
+Future discounted minimum payment for financial leasing totals NOK 1 145 million as of 31 December 2017.
+Of this, NOK 119 million falls due for payment in 2018, NOK 475 million in the subsequent four years and the residual NOK 551 million after 2023.

-Repayment of previously paid-up profit shares in licences with net profit agreements is included in long-term liabilities and amounts to NOK 4 972 million.
+Repayment liabilities for previously paid-up profit shares in licences with net profit agreements linked to decommissioning is included in long-term liabilities and amounts to NOK 1 624 million.

-Other long-term liabilities total NOK 921 million, of which NOK 303 million falls due within five years from the balance sheet date.
+Other long-term liabilities total NOK 860 million, of which NOK 266 million falls due within more than five years from the balance sheet date.